Sanjayvarshith/The_Humans/README.md

 Description: Created github repository <br>

 Key Ideas: <br>
+Phase 3:<br>
+We made a struct set in which vector of blocks will be there<br>
+In struct set there is a int variable lru which specifies the position of a block in terms of how recently it was added<br>
+We specified address of every instruction as pc+300(core 1) or pc+1500(core 2), we kept some offset for instruction address so that it wont overlap with memory adrres location<br>
+For every instruction we will be checking whether the instruction is present in cache or not in IF stage , for every lw instruction also we will be checking whether the memory location is loaded in to cache or not in MEM stage <br>
 Phase 2:<br>
 We have used 12 registers for implementation in pipeling for each different cycle <br>
 We have used a boolean array to detect hazards.It helps to check whether there is any register which has not gone to WB cycle but used in ID stage<br>